SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Serum progesterone is a test to measure the amount of progesterone in the blood.
 Progesterone is a hormone produced mainly in the ovaries.

 Progesterone plays a key role in pregnancy.
-It is produced after ovulation in the second half of the menstrual cycle.
+It is produced after ovulation, in the second half of the menstrual cycle.
 It helps make a woman's uterus ready for a fertilized egg to be implanted.
-It also prepares the uterus for pregnancy by inhibiting the uterine muscle to contract and prepares the breasts for milk production.
+It also prepares the uterus for pregnancy by inhibiting contraction of the uterine muscle and prepares the breasts for milk production.

 How the Test is Performed